 PEO 4 Demonstrate ethical, social, and professional responsibility

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.

 - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 - Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

-Completion of the degree requirements for the bachelor's degree in Information Technology qualifies you for careers in: IT systems manager, IT specialist, project manager, database system manager, IT technical support professional, Software support specialist, Web systems manager, IT technology manager, Network engineer, IT security specialist.
+Completion of the degree requirements for the bachelor's degree in IT qualifies you for careers in: IT systems manager, IT specialist, project manager, database system manager, IT technical support professional, software support specialist, web systems manager, IT technology manager, network engineer, IT security specialist.